ucusergit/project1/README.md

 * I also found another bug while testing for screen responsiveness.
 Although I used the media queries to adjust the width.
 It was not responsive and it did not behave as I wanted.
 After using the inspect tool and a consultation, I found that the problem was caused by the size of the images.
 I added a css styling to ensure that the images will also change size when the type of screen is changed.
 It fixed the problem.

+* I had the anchor a inside a button which generated an error.
+Fixed the error by only using tag "a" to create the button and implemention a button type.

 ### Unsolved bugs

 At the moment there are no unsolved bugs.